 lead to certification and (2) the certification and eligibility requirements of

 their advisors must contact the American Board advisor to confirm costs,

 deadlines, additional fees, required approvals, residency, and continuing

-The Master of Arts in Teaching program is designed to help career changers enter the field of secondary teaching (grades 5 through 12).† Job prospects for high school teachers are expected to be favorable as teachers become eligible for retirement.‡§ If you are interested in obtaining a teaching position in your area, Kaplan University career specialists can provide you with information.
-If you are interested in pursuing certification in your home state, your admissions advisor can explain how to pursue alternative certification and who to contact at your state department.
+The Master of Arts in Teaching's noncertification track is designed to help career changers enter the field of secondary teaching (grades 5 through 12).† The Bureau of Labor Statistics predicts that the increases in enrollment may result in job growth for kindergarten and high school teachers through 2024.‡§ If you are interested in obtaining a teaching position in your area, Kaplan University career specialists can provide you with information.
+If you are interested in pursuing certification in your home state, your Admissions Advisor can explain how to pursue alternative certification and who to contact at your state department.
 Upon successful completion of the program, you will receive a master’s degree and may be eligible to pursue further doctorate-level studies.#

 Kaplan University offers multiple start dates, giving you greater flexibility with your education, life, and work schedules.

 May 31, 2017

 course introduces students to prominent research-based theories of learning and

 examines the impact of these theories on students, learning and motivation,

 teaching, and assessment.
 Students critically evaluate opposing sides of